watty62/SOD/README.md

 ## News
 The main changes to highlight are:
+- Angus' [portal](http://opendata.angus.gov.uk) which was offline earlier this week is now back up after I reported it on Twitter.
 - The Scottish Government's [Statistical Open Data portal](https://statistics.gov.scot/data_home) continues to get better.
 It now has 248 data sets covering several departments, agencies, NPDBs.
 - Dumfries and Galloway have launched [their portal](https://usmart.io/#/org/dumgal/) with 33 Data sets, and have overtaken most Scottish Cities on one leap.
 - The [Spatial Hub](http://www.spatialhub.scot/get-data/) now have four sets of open data including Council Boundaries which is welcome.
 But it does have the most annoying, repetitive, and redundant pop-up known to man!
 - The [KnowFife](https://knowfife.fife.gov.uk/) statistical website is growing, but the licensing needs to be much clearer for individual data sets.
 - Clackmananshire's CKAN instance which oddly [lives under a GIS subdomain of another domain](http://gis.clacksweb.org.uk), is no longer refrenced from their main website, making it almost impossible to find.
-- I have added the UDDC data from Glasgow University and Edina from Edinburgh
+- I have added the UDDC data from Glasgow University and Edina from Edinburgh.

 ## The Data